MicrosoftDocs/azure-stack-docs/azure-stack/operator/relnotearchive/known-issues.md

 ::: moniker-end

 ::: moniker range=">azs-1910"
-You can access known issues for supported versions of Azure Stack Hub in the table of contents on the left side, under [Known issues](../known-issues.md)
+You can access known issues for supported versions of Azure Stack Hub in the table of contents on the left side, under [Overview > Release notes > Known issues](../known-issues.md)
 ::: moniker-end